magao-x/handbook/_sources/handling/electronics_packing.md.txt

 - [ ] Check that all components are secure and shelves are restrained.

-- [ ] Ensure that the side panels are tightly fasteneded
+- [ ] Ensure that the side panels are tightly fastened

 - [ ] Close and lock the doors